elasticio/elasticio.github.io/content/_components/rest-api/technical-notes.md

 * Use node version 14
 * Make use of new OAuth mechanism
 * First commit of v2 branch.

+### 1.2.19 (April 08, 2022)

+* Update Sailor version to 2.6.27
+* Update component-commons-library version to 2.0.2
+* Get rid of vulnerabilities in dependencies
+* Add component pusher job to the Circle.ci config

 ### 1.2.18 (November 26, 2021)